 Sustainability in handbag production involves more than just ethical labour.
 Because a lot of quality bags are made with leather, there’s a responsibility for brands to know where their leather comes from and how it’s processed, or they take on the challenge of ditching leather altogether to find a sustainable alternative.
 There’s also innovation in metals and zips available, and an environmental element when it comes to packaging up a lot of little products (ideally not in plastic!)
-From producing in Australia to sourcing upcycled fabrics – these Australian and New Zealand brands have ethical and sustainable production in the bag.
+From slow and sustainable production to sourcing upcycled fabrics – these Australian and New Zealand brands have ethical and sustainable production in the bag.

 Note: There’s quite a bit of leather on this list.
 Find vegan handbags over here.